zeeyong/zeeyong.github.io/content/project[completed]/LG-Display/index.md

 ![Drop Impact](dropimpact.jpg)

-- We achieved over 80% agreement in predicting maximum panel stress compared to commercial simulation programs (e.g., ANSYS, ABAQUS).
+- We achieved over 80% accuracy in predicting maximum panel stress compared to commercial simulation programs (e.g., ANSYS, ABAQUS).

 - We reduced cost and time while improving speed and efficiency by applying the AI model compared to conventional dynamic analysis methods.